Teen obesity and blood sugar changes may reshape the brain, study warns

 Summary

 This study looks at how being overweight or having early signs of type 2 diabetes affects the brains of teenagers aged 12 to 17.
-Researchers will use brain scans and memory tests to see which factors—like insulin resistance or inflammation—are linked to changes in brain structure and thinking skills.
-The goal is to understand these risks better, not to test a treatment.
-About 117 teens will take part over two visits.
+Researchers will use brain scans and memory tests to see which factors—like insulin resistance or inflammation—are most linked to changes in brain structure and thinking skills.
+The goal is to understand how these risks impact brain development over time, not to test a treatment.

 Disclaimer